LION'S MANE

 Potential Benefits for Neurological Conditions

-Peripheral Nerve Injury: Animal studies have demonstrated that oral administration of Lion’s Mane extract can promote the regeneration of injured nerves, leading to improved functional recovery.
+Peripheral Nerve Injury: Animal studies have demonstrated that oral administration of Lion’s Mane extract may promote the regeneration of injured nerves, leading to improved functional recovery.

 While preliminary findings are promising, most research to date has been conducted in animal models or in vitro.
 More rigorous human clinical trials are necessary to confirm the efficacy and safety of Lion’s Mane for nerve regeneration and its potential therapeutic applications.

-The Erinacines and hericenones compounds are known for their potent anti-microbial activity and effectiveness against MRSA and have been reported by both laboratory testing and clinical studies.
+The Erinacines and hericenones compounds are studied for their potent anti-microbial activity and effectiveness against MRSA and have been reported by both laboratory testing and clinical studies.
 [28][29]

-One study [9] finds that Hericium erinaceus, displays various pharmacological activities in the prevention of dementia in conditions such as Parkinson's and Alzheimer's disease.
-According to Martin Powell, a biochemist at the University of Westminster, patients with dementia have lower than normal levels of NGF and the ability of Lion’s Mane compounds to increase NGF makes it a suitable supplement for people with mild dementia.
+One study [9] finds that Hericium erinaceus, displays various pharmacological activities in the prevention of dementia in conditions such as Parkinsons and Alzheimers disease.
+According to Martin Powell, a biochemist at the University of Westminster, patients with dementia have lower than normal levels of NGF and the ability of Lion’s Mane compounds to increase NGF makes it a potentially suitable supplement for people with mild dementia.

-Balances gut health, contributing to an increase in beneficial bacteria and therefore an improved microbiome.
-Lion’s Mane supports gut health by inhibiting the growth of Helicobacter pylori, a bacterium linked to gastritis and also ulcers.
+Research indicates Lions mane may balance gut health, contributing to an increase in beneficial bacteria and possibly an improved microbiome.
+It indicates Lion’s Mane may support gut health by inhibiting the growth of Helicobacter pylori, a bacterium linked to gastritis and also ulcers.
 Studies show its ethanol extracts have strong bacteriostatic effects on H. pylori, suggesting a direct antibacterial mechanism in addition to its immunomodulating properties.
 [13]

 Parkinson’s disease is the second most common neurodegenerative disorder that is characterised by the progressive loss of dopaminergic cells in the brain, which results in motor problems including resting tremor, rigidity, and postural instability [14].
 In one study, the neuroprotective effect of erinacine A enriched H. erinaceus mycelia was assessed in the MPTP-induced Parkinsons Disease model.
 Results showed that dopaminergic lesions and oxidative stress in the brain were significantly improved after pretreatment erinaceus mycelia for 25 days [39].
 Furthermore, the mycelia could reverse MPTP- associated motor deficits having a neuroprotective effect.
 It has been demonstrated that erinaceus mycelia have the potential to be a new therapeutic agent for the prevention and treatment of Parkinsons Disease.
 [1][2]